-Brian C. Quinn brings his extensive background in health policy analysis and innovative program development to his work as the Foundation’s Assistant Vice President for Research and Evaluation.
-In this role he collaborates with the vice president for Research and Evaluation in leading a team dedicated to understanding and measuring the key health and health care issues that are part of the Foundation’s strategy, as well as assessing the Foundation’s organizational performance.
+Brian C. Quinn, PhD, brings his extensive background in health policy analysis and innovative program development to his work as the Foundation’s assistant vice president, Research-Evaluation-Learning (REL).
+In this role he collaborates with the vice president for REL in leading a team dedicated to understanding and measuring the key health and health care issues that are part of the Foundation’s strategy, as well as assessing the Foundation’s organizational performance.
 Quinn works with the vice president on the team’s strategic and tactical decisions and oversees its daily operations.
 He also ensures that the Foundation’s 40 years of research and evaluation initiatives, which have been integral to its success and have informed the field of philanthropy as a whole, receive widespread dissemination.

 “RWJF has a distinguished history of research and evaluation and our unit’s work has had a major impact on health and health care nationwide,” says Quinn.
 “One of our major objectives is to develop and disseminate our focused research and to share our challenges, our successes, and the lessons we’ve learned.”

-Prior to being named assistant vice president for Research and Evaluation, Quinn was the team director of the Foundation’s Pioneer Portfolio, which promotes innovative projects marked by their ability to affect transformational change in health and health care.
-Quinn led a host of breakthrough Pioneer projects such as the Program in Placebo Studies and the Therapeutic Encounter (PiPS), which looked to expand awareness of the field of placebo studies; the NYC Macroscope program, the first domestic effort to aggregate electronic health record (EHR) data into a surveillance tool to inform public health decisions; and Extending the Cure, a project that addresses the rising public health problem of antibacterial resistance to antibiotics.
+Prior to being named assistant vice president, Quinn was the team director of the Foundation’s Pioneer Portfolio, which promotes innovative projects marked by their ability to affect transformational change in health and health care.
+Quinn led a host of breakthrough Pioneer projects such as the Program in the Placebo Studies and the Therapeutic Encounter (PiPS), which looked to expand awareness of the field of placebo studies; the NYC Macroscope program, the first domestic effort to aggregate electronic health record data into a surveillance tool to inform public health decisions; and Extending the Cure, a project that addresses the rising public health problem of antibacterial resistance to antibiotics.
 He was also instrumental in establishing the Foundation’s initial perspectives and approaches to the issue of global health.